 The word ‘others’ is a link that, once tapped, redirects to a complete list of users who have liked the post.
 It is, therefore, technically possible to manually count the number of likes of any given post – but, in the case of large posts with thousands (or millions!) of engagements, it would be a ridiculously tedious task.

 The rollout started in Canada in April 2019.
 The update was later introduced in Ireland, Japan, Italy, Australia, New Zealand, and Brazil.
-As of December 2019, Instagram is testing the new likes view worldwide.
-The company hasn’t disclosed a final deadline for completing the rollout.

 Why is Instagram hiding likes?

 Instagram is currently one of the world’s largest social media platforms.
 Focused on visual content, Facebook’s sister app has proven to have an enormous impact on modern culture.

 Over the last decade, Instagram has been instrumental in shaping fashion and beauty trends.
 It was the birthplace of original, sometimes odd phenomena (virtual celebrities, pet influencers, and even the Instagram face).